-The Hillcrest Cemetery is located at the western end of the community of Hillcrest, at the east end of the Municipality of Crowsnest Pass.
+The Hillcrest Cemetery is located at the north end (west access road) of the community of Hillcrest, at the east end of the Municipality of Crowsnest Pass.

 On Friday June 19, 1914 a pocket of methane gas in the Hillcrest Mine ignited, which set off a larger coal-dust explosion.
 The Hillcrest Mine Disaster was the worst coal mining accident in Canadian history and at the time the world’s third worst mine disaster.
 Most of the 189 men killed in the explosion were buried in a mass grave at the Hillcrest Cemetery.